-The Adviser and Sub-Adviser currently or in the future may provide investment advisory and other services, directly and through affiliates, to various affiliated entities and accounts other than the Fund ("Adviser Accounts").
+The Adviser currently or in the future may provide investment advisory and other services, directly and through affiliates, to various affiliated entities and accounts other than the Fund ("Adviser Accounts").
 The Fund has no interest in these activities.
-The Adviser and Sub-Adviser and the investment professionals, who on behalf of the Adviser and Sub-Adviser provide investment advisory services to the Fund, are engaged in substantial activities other than on behalf of the Fund, may have differing economic interests in respect of such activities, and may have conflicts of interest in allocating their time and activity between the Fund and the Adviser and Sub-Adviser Accounts.
+The Adviser and its investment professionals, who on behalf of the Adviser and Sub-Adviser provide investment advisory services to the Fund, are engaged in substantial activities other than on behalf of the Fund, may have differing economic interests in respect of such activities, and may have conflicts of interest in allocating their time and activity between the Fund and the Adviser Accounts.
 Such persons devote only so much time to the affairs of the Fund as in their judgment is necessary and appropriate.